craft095/tlamodel/README.md

 This tool takes care about boilerplate, which is required if you wish to work with TLC from command line.
 Due to TLA+/TLC specifics, some settings can only be specified in CFG file and some other must go into separate TLA file.
 If you use ToolBox, it is done by that tool.
 But if you want to use CLI, these files must be provided by you.
-It annoyed me enough to develop this small utility :)

 ## How to use